Jerkbaits vs. Minnow Lures: Understanding Key Differences for Effective Fishing

 • Lucky Craft Bevy Shad – tight wobble, slow sink

-• Yo-Zuri 3DB Minnow – 3D prism finish, great flash
+• Yo-Zuri 3DB Minnow – 3D prism finish for excellent flash

 Best Jerkbaits: